Specificity of Company Formation in Slovakia

 Reserving trade names

-Address requirements for business registration
+Address requirements for company formation in Slovakia

 In order to successfully register your business and move forward, one of the most important things to secure is a local address for the business.
 This is required for both domestic and foreign companies as long as they operate within the country or have subsidiaries present in the country.
 Those who are interested in checking out the market can simply put up some representative offices which still require formal addresses.
 To fast-track the registration procedure, there is the option for virtual office services that PFSER can surely help with.